Kamagaya-Daibutsu Station

-Kamagaya-Daibutsu Station (鎌ヶ谷大仏駅, Kamagaya-Daibutsu-eki) is a railway station in the city of Kamagaya, Chiba, Japan, operated by the private railway operator Shin-Keisei Electric Railway.
+Kamagaya-Daibutsu Station (鎌ヶ谷大仏駅, Kamagaya-Daibutsu-eki) is a railway station in the city of Kamagaya, Chiba, Japan, operated by the private railway operator Keisei Electric Railway.

 Lines

-Kamagaya-Daibutsu Station is served by the Shin-Keisei Line, and is 15.4 kilometers from the terminus of the line at Matsudo Station.
+Kamagaya-Daibutsu Station is served by the Keisei Matsudo Line, and is 15.4 kilometers from the terminus of the line at Matsudo Station.

 Station layout

 The station consists of one island platform with an elevated station building.

 Platforms

 History

-Kamagaya-Daibutsu opened on January 8, 1949.
+Kamagaya-Daibutsu Station opened on 8 January 1949 on the Shin-Keisei Electric Railway.

+Effective April 2025, the station came under the aegis of Keisei Electric Railway as the result of the buyout of the Shin-Keisei Railway.
+The move was completed on 1 April 2025.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 14,721 passengers daily.

 Surrounding area

 This station is the nearest station to the Kamagaya Great Buddha and is directly south of Hatsutomi Station and north of Futawamukōdai Station.